AlphaDio/universus-prototype-sets/cards/lin.md

 ### Venom in the Floorboards
 - Type: Foundation
-- Stats: 1 difficulty, 6 control
+- Stats: 0 difficulty, 5 control
 - Block: Low +2
 - Symbols: Death
 - Tags: Technique / Poison
-- Text: Response Flip: After your rival plays their third foundation this turn, if you have an Assassin card in your card pool, they destroy 1 of their foundations.
+- Text: Response Flip 1 other foundation: After your rival plays their third foundation this turn, if you have an Assassin card in your card pool, they destroy 1 of their foundations.
 - Role: Foundation destruction.

 ### Hizoku Grudge
 - Type: Foundation
-- Stats: 3 difficulty, 4 control
+- Stats: 2 difficulty, 4 control
 - Block: Low +3
 - Symbols: Evil
 - Tags: Memory / Poison